 Restoration of the Doge’s Balcony Ceiling

 Incorporating just a few historic elements, the ceiling in the Doge’s Balcony was essentially created by Hearst-era craftsmen as part of the Doge’s Suite – one of the most luxurious ensembles at Hearst Castle.
 Located on the mezzanine level between Casa Grande’s first and second floors, the suite was completed in 1926.
 As part of an exterior balcony exposed to the elements, the ceiling deteriorated over time.
-Several years ago, the ceiling was completely restored.
+Several years ago, the ceiling was completely replaced.
 Damaged […]Explore Restoration of the Doge’s Balcony Ceiling

 Door in Gothic Suite